Nigeria faces a tough time diversifying from oil | DW | 13.10.2021

 Oyaniran also used tomatoes to illustrate the challenges in Nigeria's agricultural sector.

-Nigeria needs to increase the productivity of crops like tomatoes it it wants to expand its agricultural sector

-"Almost 50% of tomatoes get destroyed from the farm gate to the market," he told DW, because of logistical issues arising from "poor road networks, poor packaging systems, and insufficient cooling and refrigeration systems."
+"Almost 50% of tomatoes get destroyed from the farm gate to the market," he said, because of logistical issues arising from "poor road networks, poor packaging systems, and insufficient cooling and refrigeration systems."

 Until Nigeria can solve these issues, he said, "we are not likely going to see huge investments coming into the agribusiness space."